6 End-of-Year Money Moves to Make Now and Set Yourself Up for 2023

 1. Set Your Financial Goals for the Coming Year

-When you think ahead to the end of 2020, what would make you feel super accomplished?
+When you think ahead to the end of 2023, what would make you feel accomplished?
 What if you cut your credit card debt by half?
 What if you were able to boost your savings account to four — or even five — figures?
-What if you saved enough to make some long-overdue improvements to your house?
-Or build up that emergency fund you know you need to have?
+Or build up that emergency fund you may have had to dip into this year?

 We’re fans of the SMART method of goal-setting.
 A SMART goal is:

-For instance, “become financially secure” isn’t considered a SMART goal because it’s ambiguous.
+For instance, “become financially secure” isn’t a SMART goal because it’s ambiguous.

-On the other hand, “pay off $5,000 in student debt by the end of 2020” would be considered SMART because it’s specific, measurable and timely.
+On the other hand, “save $5,000 in my emergency fund by the end of 2023” would be considered SMART because it’s specific, measurable and timely.

 2. Review Your Spending Over the Past Year (and Be Honest About It)

-OK, we know this isn’t going to be fun.
+We know this isn’t going to be fun.
 In fact, it’s probably going to be pretty tedious.
-That’s why we suggest you put on your comfiest clothes, pour your favorite adult beverage and carve out some time to focus.

-Here’s a shortcut: If you use online banking or an app like You Need a Budget or Mint, you likely have access to graphs that show how much of your income went to specific spending categories, like food, entertainment and household expenses.
+Here’s a shortcut: If you use your bank or credit card app, you likely have access to graphs that show how much of your income went to specific spending categories, like food, entertainment and household expenses.

 Why is this so important?
-So you know how you’re actually spending your money.
-You might think you’ve haven’t got a single penny to spare and that’s why tumbleweeds are rolling through your savings account, but tracking your expenses can reveal a different reality, one where you’ve actually spent quite a bit of money on, say, scented candles rescued from the clearance end caps at Target.
-(Not that we know anyone who does this…)
+It’s how to find out where you’re actually spending your money.
+You might think you don’t have a single penny to spare and that’s why tumbleweeds are rolling through your savings account, but tracking your expenses can reveal a different reality, one where you’ve actually spent quite a bit of money on, say, scented candles rescued from the clearance end caps at Target.

 If you’re having trouble achieving your financial goals and can’t figure out why, knowing exactly where your money goes is the first step to bringing your actions in line with your goals.